What you’ll get

 - Group size: Less than 10 pax

-- Destinations: Ho Chi Minh Complex & Temple of Literature
+- Visit 2 famous destinations: Ho Chi Minh Complex & Temple of Literature Tour

-09.00AM or 2.00PM: Our tour guide will welcome you at at Asia Group Tour’s office (no 79 Lý Nam Đế st) and brief the tour, then take you to the Ho Chi Minh complex – the huge construction to express the pride of Vietnamese people to the very first president – Ho Chi Minh (or Uncle Ho) by taxi (guests will pay for taxi).
+Itinerary: 09.00AM or 02.00PM, our tour guide will welcome you at Asia Group Tour office (no 79 Ly Nam De st) and brief the tour, then start the walking tour to the Ho Chi Minh complex – the huge construction to express the pride of Vietnamese people to the very first president – Ho Chi Minh (or Uncle Ho), the National Liberation Hero, who founded the Democratic Republic of Vietnam.
 You can take the chance to visit:

 1. Ho Chi Minh’s Mausoleum.